azsk/AzTS-docs/Control coverage/Feature/VirtualMachine.md

 ### Control Spec

 > **Passed:**
 > NSG is configured and no inbound port is open, or NSG is configured and no restricted ports are open.
-Restricted ports, if open, are only via JIT (with Source not as "Any").
+Restricted ports, if open, are only via JIT (with Source not as "Any"), or are from a private source IP address.
 >
 > **Failed:**
 > No NSG is configured on VM, or NSG is configured but restricted ports are open.
 Restricted ports are open via JIT, but with Source as "Any".